mongodb/docs/source/includes/fact-enable-majority-readConcern.rst

 To use :term:`read concern` level of :readconcern:`"majority"`, replica sets must use :ref:`WiredTiger storage engine <storage-wiredtiger>`.

-For MongoDB 4.0.3+ (and 3.6.1+), you can disable read concern :readconcern:`"majority"`.
-For more information, see :ref:`4.0-disable-read-concern-majority`.
+You can disable read concern :readconcern:`"majority"` for a deployment with a three-member primary-secondary-arbiter (PSA) architecture.
+For more information, see :ref:`disable-read-concern-majority`.